SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

 \subsection{Automatic Generation of Analysis Rules}

-After constructing the basic optimization strategy codebase using the method described in Section \ref{sec-3-1}, we need to generate corresponding Semgrep rules for each category of optimization strategy in order to identify potential optimization opportunities associated with each strategy.
+The rule generation component of \toolname is built on Semgrep.
+Semgrep supports multiple programming languages (including C/C++, Python, Java, etc.), and its rule syntax is language-independent.
+Therefore, the rule generation process described in Sections~\ref{sec-3-2-1} and~\ref{sec-3-2-2} can be instantiated to any language supported by Semgrep by switching the target language and rule templates in the prompts.

-First, as we have seen in the motivation example section, the Semgrep rules may not be complete.
-To overcome this problem, we randomly sample up to $n$ commits from a cluster and generate a rule from each sampled commit.
-Since the rule generated from different commits may capture different scenarios where the strategy can be applied, the rule set would be relatively complete when the $n$ is large enough.
-In our implementation, we set $n$ as 10.
+After constructing the basic optimization strategy codebase using the method described in Section~\ref{sec-3-1}, we generate corresponding Semgrep rules for each category of optimization strategy to identify potential optimization opportunities.
+In particular, multi-commit sampling in Section~\ref{sec-3-2-1} and repeated independent rule generation per commit in Section~\ref{sec-3-2-2} help address \emph{incompleteness} and \emph{imprecision}.